sokoide/design-patterns/facade-example/README.md

 ### Role of Each Layer

 1. **Facade (`/facade`)**:
-    * `SmartHomeFacade`: The "window" that hides the complexity of the subsystems.
+    - `SmartHomeFacade`: The "window" that hides the complexity of the subsystems.
-    * It exposes only simple methods (e.g., `StartMovie`) to the client.
+    - It exposes only simple methods (e.g., `StartMovie`) to the client.
 2. **Subsystems (`/subsystems`)**:
-    * `Lighting`, `AudioSystem`, etc.: A group of classes, each with independent functionality.
+    - `Lighting`, `AudioSystem`, etc.: A group of classes, each with independent functionality.
 They are unaware of the Facade.

 ## 💡 Architecture Design Notes (Q&A)

 ### Q1.
+Can I still access subsystems directly?

+**A. Yes, you can.**
+A Facade is just a "convenient shortcut."
+It doesn't prevent you from using the subsystems directly if you need fine-grained control.

+### Q2.
 What is the difference from the Mediator pattern?

 **A. The difference is whether it's "unidirectional" or "bidirectional."**

-* **Facade**: Its purpose is to simplify the "unidirectional" interface from the client to the subsystems.
+- **Facade**: Its purpose is to simplify the "unidirectional" interface from the client to the subsystems.
 Subsystems do not interact with each other (or the Facade hides this interaction).
-* **Mediator**: Its purpose is to organize the complexity when objects interact "bidirectionally."
+- **Mediator**: Its purpose is to organize the complexity when objects interact "bidirectionally."

+### Q3.
+Can a Facade become a "God Object"?

+**A. It can if you are not careful.**
+A Facade should only "delegate" tasks and should not contain complex business logic itself.
+If it becomes too large, consider splitting it into multiple facades (e.g., `EntertainmentFacade`, `KitchenFacade`).

-### Q2.
+### Q4.
 Should a Facade be a Singleton?

-**A. In many cases, making it a Singleton is natural.**

-Often, a single "window" for the entire system is sufficient.
-However, it is not mandatory.
+**A. While you usually only need one instance, avoid the "Singleton Pattern" (global state).**

+A single instance is often sufficient, but providing global access via something like `GetInstance()` makes testing difficult.
+We recommend creating a single instance in `main.go` and passing it where needed (Dependency Injection).

 ## 🚀 How to Run